rbergm/PostBOUND/README.md

+# PostBOUND &#128119;

+_PostBOUND is currently undergoing a major refactoring.
+Part of this is creating new and more meaningful README.
+Below you can find the original README for reference.
+To check out the current progress, take a look at the `quality/grand-refactor` branch._

 # Simplicity++

 This repository modifies and extends the UES algorithm for upper bound-based join ordering of SQL queries, which was